sebsciarra/cobaltResumePro/README.md

 citizenship: "Citizenship status" #e.g., work permit/study permit/Permanent resident/citizen, etc.
 ```

-## Merging the résumé and cover letter into one PDF
+## 5) Merging the résumé and cover letter into one PDF

 To merge the résumé and cover letter into one PDF, make sure that each
-file has been created from the appropriate template and created within
+`.Rmd` file exists in its own folder (as is the case when the project is
-an R project.
-Thus, there should be two folders: one for the résumé and
+first created).
+With the résumé and cover letter `.Rmd` files in their
-one for the cover letter.
-Once the résumé and cover letter `.Rmd` files
+own folders, they can be merged by specifying the `knit` YAML variable
-have been created, they can be merged by specifying the `knit` YAML
+in either the `résumé .Rmd` and/or the `cover_letter.Rmd` file(s) such
-variable in the résumé `.Rmd` file such that
+that

 ``` yaml
 knit: cobaltResume::merge_resume_cover_letter